Person-Centered Community

 In a Person Centered Community:

-• We build on a person’s strengths, resourcefulness, and capabilities and ensure that they are in the driver’s seat of determining what services or assistance they receive.
+7. We build on a person’s strengths, resourcefulness and capabilities and ensure that they are in the driver’s seat of determining which services or assistance they receive.

-• We help people find their voice so that they can advocate for themselves, their families, and their community.
+8. We help people find their voice so that they can advocate for themselves, their families and their community.

 Person-Centered Community Events Coming Soon…